Romney tweets home haircut pic, quips 'better salon than Pelosi's'

 “Getting cleaned up for resumption of the Senate,” Romney, R-Utah, tweeted Monday.
 “Better salon than Pelosi’s!”

-Romney tweeted a photo of himself getting his hair cut from his wife Ann Romney, outside his home.
+Romney tweeted a photo of himself getting his hair cut from his wife Ann Romney outside his home.

 EXCLUSIVE: PELOSI USED SHUTTERED SAN FRANCISCO HAIR SALON FOR A BLOW-OUT, OWNER CALLS IT 'SLAP IN THE FACE'